-- 1. Which of these statement is correct about reproduction? - (a) It keeps the individual organism alive - (b) It fulfills their energy requirement - (c) It maintains the growth - (d) It continue the species generation after generation - 2.
-Which among the following is not the function of testes at puberty? - (a) Formation of germ cells (b) Secretion of testosterone - (c) Development of placenta (d) Secretion of estrogen - (1) (a) and (b) (2) (b) and (c) - (3) (c) and (d) (4) (d) and (a) - 4.
-Length of pollen tube depends on the distance between - (a) Pollen grain and upper surface of stigma - (b) Pollen grain on upper surface of stigma and ovule - (c) Pollen grain in another and upper surface of stigma - (d) Upper surface of stigma and lower part of style
+- 1. Which of these statement is correct about reproduction? - (a) It keeps the individual organism alive - (b) It fulfills their energy requirement - (c) It maintains the growth - (d) It continues the species generation after generation - 2.
+Which among the following is not the function of testes at puberty? - (a) Formation of germ cells (b) Secretion of testosterone - (c) Development of placenta (d) Secretion of estrogen - (a) (a) and (b) (b) and (c) - (c) (c) and (d) (d) and (a) - 3.
+Length of pollen tube depends on the distance between - (a) Pollen grain and upper surface of stigma - (b) Pollen grain on upper surface of stigma and ovule - (c) Pollen grain in anther and upper surface of stigma - (d) Upper surface of stigma and lower part of style

-- 4. A feature of reproduction that is common to Amoeba, Spirogyna and Yeast are that
+- 4. A feature of reproduction that is common to Amoeba, Spirogyra and Yeast is that

 - (a) They reproduce as exually

 - (b) They are all unicellular

 - (c) They reproduce only sexually

 - (d) They are all multicellular

 - 5. Which of the following are examples of vegetative reproduction in plant?

 - (a) Tomato, lady finger, onion and cauliflower

 - (b) Potato, ginger, onion and tomato

 - (c) Cauliflower, onion, potato and tomato

 - (d) Lady finger, onion, ginger and sugarcane

 - 6. A student while observing an embryo of a gram seed listed various parts of the embryo as listed below.
-Testa, Micropyle, Cotyledon, Tegmen, Plumule, Radile
+Testa, Micropyle, Cotyledon, Tegmen, Plumule, Radicle